wurstscript/wurstscript.github.io/_doc/stdlib/closures/delayed_actions.md

 ### Intro

-The `ClosureTimers.wurst` package wraps wc3 timer mechanics using wurst closures.
+The `ClosureTimers.wurst` package wraps Warcraft III timer mechanics using Wurst closures.
 The usage of closures allows you to carry over data and save the callbacks in a variable.

 > While ClosureTimers are great and fit for most tasks, in performance critical situations, the TimedLoop module can yield better results.